NaturalHistoryMuseum/pyzbar/README.rst

 ------------

 The ``zbar`` ``DLL``\ s are included with the Windows Python wheels.
+One of them also depends on ``MSVCR120.dll``, a DLL included in Microsoft Visual C++ Redistributable Package, which is quite common and usually installed already.
+Otherwise, it shows ``FileNotFoundError: Could not find module '...\libzbar-64.dll' (or one of its dependencies).``

 On other operating systems, you will need to install the ``zbar`` shared library.